reidrac/swift-nbd-server/README.md

 Known issues and limitations
 ----------------------------

- - The storage block format is not definitive.
  - The default 64KB storage block is a wild/random guess, other values could be better.
- - The storage can't be mounted in more than one client at once, there's no global lock management.
+ - The storage can't be mounted in more than one client at once (there's a lock mechanism for that).
- - NBD doesn't provide secure access so it's better to run the server locally and connect with the standard NBD client to localhost.
-OpenStack storage can (and should) be accessed over a SSL connection.
- - It can be used over the Internet but the performance is dependant on the bandwidth, so it's recommended that the storage is accessible via LAN (or same datacenter with 100mbps or better).
+ - It can be used over the Internet but the performance is dependant on the bandwidth, so it's recommended that the storage is accessible via LAN (or same data center with 100mbps or better).